-- Navigate to Applications in the Okta AdminAn abbreviation of administrator.
+- In AdminAn abbreviation of administrator.
 This is the individual(s) who have access to the Okta Administrator Dashboard.
 They control the provisioning and deprovisioning of end users, the assigning of apps, the resetting of passwords, and the overall end user experience.
-Only administrators have the Administration button on the upper right side of the My Applications page. console.
+Only administrators have the Administration button on the upper right side of the My Applications page.
+Console, go to Applications.

 - Select an application.

-- Click Assignments and then the GroupsGroups allow you to organize your end users and the apps they can access.
+- Click Assignments, and then click the GroupsGroups allow you to organize your end users and the apps they can access.
 Assigning apps to large sets of end users is made easier with groups. tab.

-- Change the order of the groups by grabbing the dotted bar next to the group name, as shown below, and moving the group to the desired position in the list.Screenshot
+- Change the order of the groups by grabbing the dotted bar next to the group name and moving the group to the desired position in the list.Screenshot

 Group Priority options can be accessed during attribute creation, as shown below, and can be changed later.

-- You can either click the Add Attribute button to add a new attribute or scroll down to an existing attribute and edit it.
+- Click Add Attribute to add a new attribute, or scroll down to an existing attribute and edit it.